arqma/arqma/README.md

 ## SSL

 As a network, GNTL supports complete, cryptographically secured connections at all levels.
-This includes, but is not limited to The GNTL Project Nodes (Full nodes), Remote Nodes and all wallets - CLI and GUI for desktop, and Android and iOS [ iOS is under development].
+This includes, but is not limited to The GNTL Project Nodes (Full nodes), Remote Nodes and all wallets.

 The GNTL Project will be consistently implementing the highest security protocols to achieve the greatest privacy for all transactions, as well as all communications made over The GNTL Project.